 Labs21 Workshop: Environmental Performance Criteria

-With the growing demand for high-performance, low-energy, facilities, the need for an assessment system to classify these sustainable buildings is essential.
-The Labs21 Environmental Performance Criteria (EPC), a point-based rating system that measures laboratory sustainability, has emerged as a solution.
-EPC builds on the U.S. Green Building Council's (USGBC's) Leadership in Energy and Environmental Design (LEED®) rating system by adding credits and prerequisites pertaining to laboratories.
+With the growing demand for high performance, low-energy facilities, the need for an assessment system to classify these sustainable buildings is essential.
+The Labs21 Environmental Performance Criteria (EPC), a point-based rating system that assesses the environmental performance of laboratories, has emerged as a solution.
+EPC builds on the U.S. Green Building Council’s (USGBC’s) Leadership in Energy and Environmental Design (LEED®) rating system by adding credits and prerequisites pertaining to laboratories.

-This course is worth 3 Green Building Certification Institute Continuing Education Hours toward the LEED Credential Maintenance Program, as approved by the U.S. Green Building Council (USGBC); 3 Professional Development Hours (PDHs) for professional engineers; and 3 Continuing Education Credits (CECs) from the American Institute of Architects for registered architects.
+NOTE: This course is worth 3 Professional Development Hours (PDHs) for professional engineers and 3 Continuing Education Credits (CECs) from the American Institute of Architects for registered architects.